ligato/cn-infra/docs/tutorials/01_hello-world.md

 }
 ```

-Let's define the above methods for our `HelloWorld` plugin:
+Let's implement the `Plugin` interface methods for our `HelloWorld` plugin:

 ```go
 type HelloWorld struct{}